 Transcripts - Current students may request transcripts through Naviance using the navigation links on the left side.

-Visitor Policy - All visitors coming onto the Butler campus will check-in at the Ident-a-Kid computer.
+Visitor Policy - All visitors coming onto the Butler campus will check-in at our Lobby Guard computer.
 The information required from the visitor is: name, reason visiting, and destination.
 All visitors will return to the computer to check out.
-A visual "Visitor's Pass" will be obtained from the secretary and required for security purposes.
+A visual "Visitor's Badge" will be worn for security purposes.